 as it relates to temperature and humidity.
 Expect daytime temps in the mid-90s (°F) with

 humidity between 50-80%.
-Daily rain events accompanied with lightening occur frequently
+Daily rain events accompanied with lightning occur frequently

 and mainly in the afternoon.